-The SaaS industry has exploded into the marketplace in the past decade.
+The Software as a Service (SaaS) industry has exploded into the marketplace in the past decade.
 For customers, SaaS solutions provide speedier and potentially more secure access to centrally-hosted software that’s available as a subscription-based service offering.
 And for businesses, executives are readily embracing the sale of SaaS due to its widespread demand and significant revenue potential.
 Yet despite this growing industry’s traction in the software marketplace, SaaS revenue models remain somewhat of a mystery, particularly through the lens of financial planning and analysis.
 Even in companies that have already integrated SaaS products/services, finance leaders often lack a clear approach to measuring and forecasting SaaS-generated revenue.
 In this blog, we’ll define the top best practices and protocols to put in place to for a strong B2B SaaS revenue forecast.

 A Good SaaS Revenue Forecast Understands Monthly Recurring Revenue

 One of the primary ways SaaS companies track top-line growth is through monthly recurring revenue, or MRR.
 Your MRR serves as the foundation upon which your SaaS revenue forecast is based.
 Your company’s MRR, which is contractually agreed upon upfront with customers, can be used to quantify your predictive revenue stream, therefore making it a key metric for both investors and CFOs.
 So when it comes to forecasting MRR, you’ll want to adhere to the following principles.

 First and foremost: MRR is NOT the same as revenue, and shouldn’t be viewed as such in your forecast.
 (We’ll delve into that more a little later in this blog.)
 Second, MRR typically does not – and should not – take into account GAAP revenue recognition factors, including the following: